seedjia chen

 my entire life story

-since i was young, i couldn't keep my hands still.
+since i was young, i couldn't keep my hands or mind still.

-my earliest recollection of life was in preschool, counting beads with an abacus. there was a snack drawer with saltine crackers and cheddar cheese. i remember reading this book about sticky gum. from then on i read all the books and that started my journey of becoming an avid reader.
+my earliest recollection of life was in preschool at age 4, counting beads with an abacus. there was a snack drawer with saltine crackers and cheddar cheese. i remember reading this book about sticky gum. from then on i read all the books and that started my journey of becoming an avid reader.

 the dreams (ones i had when asleep, subconscious) i had at this point were adventurous. i remember stealing snacks and candy in my dream.